User manual

 No, it doesn't.
 Once purchased a license, you will get Full version package and need just to install it instead of Lite/Trial version.

-I have created several Virtual Cables but only some of them are visible.
+I have created several virtual cables but only some of them are visible.
 Why?

 Windows releases starting from Vista use Audio Endpoint Builder service that creates high-level endpoints for low-level pins.
 On every pin reconfiguration, Endpoint Builder must query the pin for various information and create/modify/delete the appropriate endpoint.

 From release to release, Endpoint Builder behavior becomes worse.
 It issues hundreds of redundant queries to each pin.
 To prevent high system load, Windows may use a kind of throttling, inserting pauses between sequential queries.
 System load was reduced but processing time was increased significantly.
 For typical hardware devices with 1-3 endpoints, the time never exceeds several seconds.
-But VAC driver exposes four pins for each Virtual Cable, so the processing may consume 2-3 minutes for 15-20 cables.
+But VAC driver exposes four pins for each virtual cable, so the processing may consume 2-3 minutes for 15-20 cables.
 Creation of 100-150 cables may require up to several hundreds of megabytes of RAM and 15-20 minutes of 100% CPU load.
 The same effect is occurs if number of cables is significantly decreased.

 The order in which cable endpoints appear in the lists, is undefined.
 For example, "Line 10" may appear immediately, then "Line 2", then "Line 1", and so on.